 Thursday, April 16, 2020

-Some FUN MOVIES to watch while under pandemic lock down (but best of luck in finding them)
+Some FUN MOVIES to watch while under pandemic lock-down

 THE AGE OF CONSENT.
 RKO Pictures, USA, 1932, b/w, 63 min.
 Directed by Gregory LaCava.
 Cinematography by J. Roy Hunt.
 Music by Max Steiner and Oscar Levant (uncredited).
 Starring Dorothy Wilson, Richard Cromwell, Arline Judge, Aileen Pringle, Eric Linden, Betty Grable, Reginald Barlow and John Halliday.

-Dorothy Wilson was a mere secretary at RKO when she was chosen to play the lead in The Age of Consent, a pre-code drama about college mores, but she turned in such a pleasing performance that the studio offered her an immediate long term contract.
-Her character is a star-crossed undergraduate who gets involved in a near disastrous romantic incident along with handsome boyfriend, played by Richard Cromwell.
-By the time their story ends both students have learned immensely valuable lessons about sex, morality, marriage, and life-- and we the rapt audience have been thoroughly entertained by some of the most intense kissing scenes ever made for a film of this period.
+Dorothy Wilson was a mere secretary at RKO when she was chosen to play the lead in The Age of Consent, a pre-code melodrama about college mores, but she delivered such a surprising performance that the studio offered her an immediate long term contract.
+Her character is a star-crossed undergraduate who gets involved in a near disastrous romantic incident along with her handsome boyfriend, played by Richard Cromwell.
+By the time their story ends both students have learned immensely valuable lessons about sex, morality, marriage, and life--and we the rapt audience have been thoroughly entertained by some of the most intense kissing scenes ever made for a film of this era, or any era for that matter.
 Directed with a skillful hand and puckering lips by Gregory LaCava.

 * * * * * * * * * *